vault27/Foundation/bgp.md

 - For VRFs, IPv4 routes are included in the vpnv4 table, so commands like `show bgp vrf CORE vpnv4` are used to inspect the routes
 - Inject routes: connected, static, from other protocols
 - If VRF is used it requires to enable address family for it and RD
-- If we hust enter `neighbor 1.1.1.1 remote-as 65200` - it will be enough, because ipv4 address family is enabled by default in IOS, no need to activate it under address family section
+- If we enter `neighbor 1.1.1.1 remote-as 65200` - it will be enough, because ipv4 address family is enabled by default in IOS, no need to activate it under address family section

 Example